 On 10 October 1946, riots engulfed the Noakhali and Tipperah Districts of Bengal (in present-day Bangladesh) where the Hindu community was targeted.
-This is an important event in the modern history of the subcontinent, which ultimately led to partition.
+This is an important event in the modern history of the subcontinent, which ultimately led to the partition of India.
 Hence, it is important to know about this tragic event for the IAS exam.

 - In 1946, the times were tense in many parts of the subcontinent.
 The British had promised to grant independence to its prized colony but there was no concrete decision on how to go about the transfer of power.

-- The Muslim League was demanding a separate Muslim state of Pakistan.
+- The Muslim League (founded on December 30, 1906) was demanding a separate Muslim state of Pakistan.
 This was not agreed upon by the Indian National Congress.
-Areas, where there was not a clear majority for one of the two communities, were reeling in tension as to what would happen; whether the country would be partitioned and if that took place, which side of the border would they lie.
+Areas, where there was not a clear majority for one of the two communities, were reeling in tension as to what would happen; whether the country would be partitioned, and if that took place, which side of the border would they lie.
 This tension was causing sporadic riots in places.

 - Many provocative speeches were made and this resulted in one of the worst communal riots in history – the Great Calcutta Killings.